Missing and Murdered Indigenous Women

-MMIW has been described as a Canadian national crisis, and a Canadian genocide.
-In response to repeated calls from Indigenous groups, activists, and non-governmental organizations, the Government of Canada under Prime Minister Justin Trudeau, with the support of all ten provincial governments, established a National Inquiry into Missing and Murdered Indigenous Women and Girls in September 2016.
+MMIWG has been described as a Canadian national crisis, and a Canadian genocide.
+In response to repeated calls from Indigenous groups, activists, and non-governmental organizations, the Government of Canada, under Prime Minister Justin Trudeau, with the support of all ten provincial governments, established a National Inquiry into Missing and Murdered Indigenous Women and Girls in September 2016.
 According to the inquiry's backgrounder, "Indigenous women and girls in Canada are disproportionately affected by all forms of violence.
-Although Indigenous women make up 4 per cent of Canada's female population, 16 per cent of all women murdered in Canada between 1980 and 2012 were Indigenous."
+Although Indigenous women make up 4% of Canada's female population, 16% of all women murdered in Canada between 1980 and 2012 were Indigenous."
 The inquiry was completed and presented to the public on June 3, 2019.
-Notable MMIW cases in Canada include 19 women killed in the Highway of Tears murders, and some of the 49 women from the Vancouver area murdered by serial killer Robert Pickton.
+Notable MMIWG cases in Canada include numerous women and girls raped and murdered on the Highway of Tears and some of the 49 women from the Metro Vancouver area murdered by serial killer Robert Pickton.

-In the US, the federal Violence Against Women Act (VAWA) was reauthorized in 2013, which for the first time gave tribes jurisdiction to investigate and prosecute felony domestic violence offenses involving both Native American offenders as well as non-Native offenders on reservations.
+In the United States, the Violence Against Women Act (VAWA) was reauthorized in 2013, which for the first time gave tribes jurisdiction to investigate and prosecute felony domestic violence offenses involving both Native American offenders as well as non-Native offenders on reservations.
 (Note: 26% of Natives live on reservations.)
-In 2019, the House of Representatives, led by the Democratic Party, passed H.R.
-1585 (Violence Against Women Reauthorization Act of 2019) by a vote of 263–158, which would have further increased tribes' prosecution rights.
+In 2019, the House of Representatives, led by the Democratic Party, passed H.R.1585 (Violence Against Women Reauthorization Act of 2019) by a vote of 263–158, which would have further increased tribes' prosecution rights.
 The bill was not taken up by the Senate, which at the time had a Republican majority.
 In 2022, reauthorization became law as part of the Consolidated Appropriations Act of 2022.